cicadaenjoyer/aag5734.github.io/assets/pages/about.md

 layout: pages
 ---

-{% comment %}
-    You should probably delete everything here and write something for yourself.
-{% endcomment %}

-_3rd Year Computer Science @ Rochester Institute of Technology_.
+_4th Year Computer Science @ Rochester Institute of Technology_.

 ## About me #

-My name is Abraham Hernandez (formally Gonzalez) and I prefer to be referred to as Abe.
-I am a Spanish-American pursuing a degree in Computer Science, with a particular focus on Artificial Intelligence.
-I was raised in San Rafael, California where I have developed a strong foundation in Computer Science principles and a passion for emerging technologies.
+My name is Abraham Hernandez (formally Gonzalez).
+I am a Spanish-American pursuing a degree in Computer Science, with an interest in Artificial Intelligence.
+I was raised in San Rafael, California where I developed a love of Computer Science and a resulting passion for the technologies that have spawned from it.

 ## Experience #

-I possess proficiency in a multitude of programming languages, including Java, C, C#, Python, and Ruby, and have hands on experience with database management, genetic algorithms, and Agile/Scrum work methodologies.
-My expertise in these areas have been honed through my work experience and a deep understanding of software development principles.
+I have ample experience in multiple programming languages and technologies.
+These include but are not limited to, Java, C, C#, Python, React, Angular, .NET, and REST.
+Moreover, I have hands-on experience developing software, managing databases, and Agile/Scrum work methodologies.
+More information on how these languages and frameworks have been applied can be found on the homepage.

+## My Goals #

+One of my goals is to deliver aid in the form of educating students (both young and older) to prepare them for their future careers.
+Growing up where I did, there were hardly any programs available to help me in learning more about the field of Computer Science.
+I want to ensure that students get the help and aid that they deserve so that they can grow to become strong coders in the future.

+Moreover, I want to succeed as a computer scientist so that I can guarantee my mother a long and healthy life as well as pay for my younger sister's college tuition and healthcare treatment.

 This site is still under development.
 Major changes are in the works!